 If you have one piece that you want to be center stage place it in the middle.
 My mirror was already in the middle of the wall so I decided to keep it there.

 The great part about this step is that you can move things around until you get the design that looks balanced and flows pretty.
 Try a few different arrangements.
-Once you have it all set take a photo with your phone so you can refer back to it.
+Once you have the best spot for all your pieces, take a photo with your phone so you can refer back to it.
 This is the easiest way to stay on track.

 Hang the Center Piece